Troy Drug Possession Lawyer

 Comprehensive Legal Support & Client Communication

-Lopez, Severt & Pratt Co.'s drug possession lawyers in Troy can help you understand your rights, evaluate the penalties you may face, and guide you toward the best possible result for your situation.
-We are ready to fight for your rights—inside and outside of the courtroom.
+Lopez, Severt & Pratt Co.'s drug possession attorneys in Troy are your advocates at every turn.
+We help you understand your legal rights, clarify what penalties you face, and develop the best defense and mitigation plan possible—fighting for your rights both inside and outside the courtroom.

 Frequently Asked Questions